awolter27/awolter27/README.md

 ## ✨  I'm a full-stack software engineer

 ## 👩🏻 About Me
 I am a software engineer who has experience in both the front-end and back-end of web applications, primarily using Django and the MERN stack.
-In my previous career as a physician assistant, I developed a passion for approaching complex problems with a solution-oriented mindset as well as a dedication to continuous learning, growth, and innovation.
+I am passionate about approaching complex problems with a solution-oriented mindset as well as a dedication to continuous learning, growth, and innovation.
 I’m excited to apply my diverse skill set and unique perspective along with my technical expertise to make a meaningful impact in the world of technology.

 ## 🧠 Skills
 •	**Styling Languages:** Hypertext Markup Language (HTML), Cascading Style Sheets (CSS) <br>